The State of Python Packaging in 2022

 for packaging Python projects.
 My only criticism from last year, namely that

-PyPA was heavily biased towards their own tooling (e.g. pipenv
+PyPA was heavily biased towards their own tooling (e.g. pipenv), has been

 addressed: the tool recommendations section lists now several tools